 Hybrid Hard Drive / Solid State Drive Storage (HHDD or SSHD)

-Laptop-use hybrid hard disk drives (HHDD), also known as solid state hybrid drives (SSHDs), combine hard drive and solid state storage in a single 2.5” device.
-They have all parts you can find in a classic HDD and include an SSD module on top of them.
+Laptop-use hybrid hard disk drives (HHDD), also known as solid state hybrid drives (SSHDs), combine hard drive and solid state storage in a single 2.5″ device.
+They aren’t as widely adopted as pure HDDs and SSDs.
+Hybrid drives have all parts you can find in a classic HDD and include an SSD module on top of them.
 It’s hard to compare raw performance of HHDDs / SSHDs to HDDs, SSDs, and eMMC, because hybrids don’t load every stored file and installed program at a same speed.
 They boost loading only of software and files selected by their caching algorithms, which do calculations based on your common computer usage scenarios.
 Software and files you most frequently use, including those required for booting up the operating system itself, are stored on the SSD portion for faster loading.
 Accessing the rest of the data stored on the HDD portion isn’t quicker than on a comparable pure HDDs.
-Said differently, the most frequently used software and files on laptops with hybrid hard drives will load similarly quick as on systems with pure solid state drives, while the rest of content on HHDDs / SSHDs will have loading times similar to those on normal HDDs.

-Common capacities of laptop-use hybrid storage devices are 500GB, 750GB and 1TB on the hard disk platters, plus either 8GB, 16GB or 32GB of SSD memory.
+Common capacities of laptop-use hybrid storage devices are 500GB and 1TB on the hard disk platters, plus either 8GB, 16GB or 32GB of SSD memory.

 Embedded Multimedia Card (eMMC) Storage

-Embedded Multimedia Card or eMMC is a more affordable and slower Flash-based storage than solid state drives. eMMC is usually found in smartphones and other consumer electronics devices, but is rarely used in personal computers.
+Embedded Multimedia Card or eMMC is a more affordable and slower Flash-based storage than solid state drives. eMMC is usually found in smartphones and other consumer electronics devices, but it’s used in personal computers, too.
 In everyday use, performance of eMMC storage is somewhere between speed of HDDs and SSDs.
 In the PC segment, you can find eMMC soldered onto motherboards of some budget-class notebooks, tablet PCs, and 2-in-1 computers.

 How Much Storage Space You Need